Resolving Divorce Matters for Mississippi Clients

 - Rehabilitative: Rehabilitative spousal support is used to make a spouse whole.
 If one spouse relocated to be with the other spouse, cut their salary and then the marriage ended abruptly — they may be eligible for rehabilitative support.
 This money would be used to help them return to their former life.
 This is a monthly payment for a set amount and is potentially modifiable.

-We represent clients in all divorce matters, including child custody and support, alienation of affection and prenuptial agreements.
+We represent clients in all divorce matters, including child custody and support and prenuptial agreements.
 We are here to help.
 Schedule your appointment by contacting us online or by calling 228-206-2055.